-White, a Whig, was the representative for Kentucky's 6th congressional district from 1843 to 1845.
+White was the representative for Kentucky’s 6th congressional district and was a Whig.
+He served from 1843 to 1845.

 From Dec 1835 to Mar 1845, White missed 1,378 of 3,256 roll call votes, which is 42.3%.
 This is much worse than the median of 23.5% among the lifetime records of representatives serving in Mar 1845.
 The chart below reports missed votes over time.

 |Dec 1839-Feb 1840||170||11||6.5%||2nd|

 |Dec 1843-Feb 1844||140||19||13.6%||29th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.